AxisCommunications/axis-model-zoo/scripts/accuracy-test/README.md

 - **app/manifest.json.\*** - Defines the application and its configuration when building for different chips.
 - **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.
 - **larod_convert.py** - Implementation of conversion of images to raw bytes.
+- **rename_files.py** - Script that renames the images files.
 - **LOC_synset_mapping.txt** - Text file that maps the class codes of the dataset to their friendly names.
 - **README.md** - Step by step instructions on how to run the example.

 ## How to run the code

 This application uses `larod` to load a neural network model to make inferences and the results are later processed and compared in [accuracy_measure.c](./app/accuracy_measure.c).
 The accuracy measure has several steps and it depends on what model are we measuring.
-Here we are going to explain how we measured the image classification models using a subset of the [ILSVRC2012](https://www.image-net.org/index.php) dataset.
-Previous to building the Docker image, there is one step that needs to be done. `larod` makes inferences on `.bin` image files, so we use [larod_convert.py](./larod_convert.py) to do so and send them to the camera via ssh.
+Here we are going to explain how we measured the image classification models using the validation dataset of the [ILSVRC2012](https://www.image-net.org/index.php) dataset.

-After that, the pipeline is as follows:
+Prerequisites:

+- You have enabled [Developer Mode]((https://developer.axis.com/acap/get-started/set-up-developer-environment/set-up-device-advanced/#developer-mode)) on your device.
+- You have downloaded the [ILSVRC2012](https://www.image-net.org/index.php) validation dataset containing 50,000 images.

+To to run the code, follow these instructions:

-1. First, you build the Docker image with the following commands:
+1. First, build the Docker image with the following commands:

     ```sh
     DOCKER_BUILDKIT=1 docker build --no-cache --tag <APP_IMAGE> --build-arg CHIP=<CHIP> --build-arg ARCH=<ARCH> .